A person holds a white electromagnetic field (EMF) meter with a green circuit board antenna in front of their face, seated at a black table.

 Radio Frequency Sensitivity – Other than the Acoustimeter, the Cornet ED88T is probably the next best meter for detecting Radio Frequency radiation.
 It has a similar range of 100MHz – 8GHz and appears to be extremely accurate.
 This is partly due to its extremely fast sampling rate of 10,000 samples/sec.

-Sound Feature I like that the Cornet does feature a sound output for Radio Frequency radiation readings, which I personally find extremely helpful when measuring radiation in a space like a home or an office.
+Sound Feature I like that the Cornet does feature a sound output for Radio Frequency radiation readings, which I find extremely helpful when measuring radiation in a space like a home or an office.

 Reading History – This is one of my favorite features of the Cornet.
 While you’re using the meter, it displays the last 30 readings, so you can look back and find spikes after scanning a room or a home.
 This can be especially helpful for getting readings from things that tend to pulsate, such as Smart Meters.
-Smart meters usually have extremely high spikes or radiation when transmitting information, however, this occurs very quickly and it can be hard to get an accurate reading.
-With the Histogram feature, this is a piece of cake and you can easily look back at the reading.

-Ok, now let’s talk a little bit about some of the things I don’t really love about the Cornet ED88T.
+Ok, now let’s talk a little bit about some of the things I don’t love about the Cornet ED88T.

 Cons Of The Cornet ED88T

 User Friendliness – I don’t personally feel like the Cornet ED88T is all that user-friendly.
 There are only a few buttons, which you would think would be a good thing, but it is not clear what they do, and I found that when first using the device I was stumbling around a bit.
-In contrast, I found the Trifield TF2 to be almost impossible to not use correctly, as you simply turn the large dial on the front to what you want to measure, and off you go.
+In contrast, I found the Trifield TF2 to be almost impossible to use incorrectly, as you simply turn the large dial on the front to what you want to measure, and off you go.

 I also felt like the user manual that comes with the Cornet ED88T was not all that helpful in showing you how to properly navigate the device.